miciek/miciek.github.io/_drafts/reactive-ui-by-example.md

 There is one new thing here: `state`.
 You can treat `state` as internal props.
 They behave similarly: if `state` or `props` change, the `render` function is called.
 The only difference is that `props` are passed from the outside and `state` can only be set inside the component.

-They are 3 state values managed by the component: `snakePositions`, `fruitPosition` and `score`.
+There are 3 state values managed by the component: `snakePositions`, `fruitPosition` and `score`.
 We are using them inside our `render` function, which uses our `Board` component to render the current board.
 Each time we change one of the `state` values, `render` function is called which in turn calls `Board`'s `render` function.

-We defined four props: `boardSize`, which must be defined, and 3 initial game properties, which have default values (although they can be set from the outside just like `boardSize`).
+We defined four props: `boardSize`, which must be defined, and 3 initial game properties, which have default values (they can also be set from the outside just like `boardSize`).

 ### Snake logic using streams
 Let's define our first streams!
-We will use [Bacon.js](https://baconjs.github.io/) as our streams library, but any other library would suffice.
+We will use [Bacon.js](https://baconjs.github.io/) as our streams library, but any other streams library would suffice.
 Their APIs are also very similar so learning one API is often enough.
 Each *stream operator* that I am going to introduce will have a link to a wonderful [RxMarbles website](http://rxmarbles.com/) where you can interactively learn how this particular operator works.

 {% highlight js %}
 export default class SnakeGame extends Component {